 A low-growing (2-3’ tall), dense, spiny shrub with small oval green leaves that turn reddish brown in fall.
 Plants have single sharp spines at each node and small, bright red, oblong berries.Current invasive species rule revisions propose to regulate this species as Restricted.

 This species is proposed as Restricted (Orange counties)

 - Common names: barberry, Thunberg's barberry, Japanese berberis

 - Scientific names: Berberis thunbergii var. atropurpurea

-- Will grow along woodland edges, open woods, roadsides and old fields where it can dominate the understory by shading out native plants and changing foraging habits of wildlife.
+- It forms dense stands in natural habitats, dominating the forest understory by shading out native plants and changing foraging habits of wildlife.

-Fruits & seeds: Small, bright red oval berries occur singly or in clusters and remain on stems into winter.
+Fruits & seeds: Small, bright red, oblong berries occur on narrow stalks both singly or in clusters.
+Berries persist on shrub into winter.
 Seeds are readily dispersed by birds.

-Similar species: European barberry (Berberis vulgaris) is also a non-native invasive but has spiny, toothed leaves and flowers in a long raceme.
+Similar species: European barberry or common barberry (Berberis vulgaris) is also a non-native invasive (classified as Prohibited) but has spiny, toothed leaves and flowers in a long raceme.

 Do you have Japanese barberry in your county but it isn't shaded on the map?
 Send us a report.

-Mechanical: Can be pulled out or dug; ensure to remove all connecting roots.
-Mow or cut larger plants before seed set if not able to remove the entire plant.
-Prescribed burns can be effective in fire-adapted communities.
+- Mow or cut larger plants before seed set if not able to remove the entire plant.

 View Japanese barberry pictures in our photo gallery!